acodeguy/bank-tech-test-ruby/readme.md

 I want to be able to print an account statement
 ```

+## Code Quality

+- Tests were written with RSpec, passing with 98% coverage
+- Code was linted with Rubocop

 ## Acceptance criteria
 ```
 Given a customer makes a deposit of 1,000 on 10/01/2012